boldtrn/eav-inheritance/README.md

 This is a test project I created for a proof of concept.

 The basic issue is that we use an EAV database design.
-However, we have several entities that need to have a the attribute-value structure.
+However, we have several entities that need to use the attribute-value structure.
 I tried to solve it using single table inheritance.
 It seems to be quite nice right now.

 You can load testdata using: doctrine:fixtures:load